hoffmangroup/peako/README.md

 1. Conda (Miniconda or Anaconda)
 2. MEME Suite version 5.1.0 or MEME Suite version 4.12.0 with our CentriMo binary* (see below)

-Please note that Conda can be installed locally without system administrator priviledges.
+Please note that Conda can be installed locally without system administrator privileges.
 We suggest following [Miniconda's installation instructions](https://docs.conda.io/en/latest/miniconda.html).
 PeaKO has only been tested on Linux systems.

 ### Installation